 Sungpyo

-Hey there—I’m an art director, graphic designer, and illustrator based in NYC, originally from Seoul and a graduate of SVA.
-I’ve worked with forward-thinking brands and creatives to craft visuals rooted in story and distinct aesthetics.
-Along the way, my work has been featured at the Emmys, recognized by the ADC, and published in The New York Times.
+Hey there—I’m an art director, designer, and illustrator based in NYC, originally from Seoul and a graduate of SVA.
+I collaborate with brands and creatives to craft visuals that are clear, story-driven, and visually resonant.

-Take a look at my work below—and if it resonates, let’s connect and create something meaningful.
+Take a look at my work—and if it speaks to you, let’s connect and create something meaningful together.

 Beyond Fentanyl